 Effect of Supreme Court Judgement on the Telecom Sector:

-It seems like the Supreme Court ruling is all set to collapse the Indian telecom companies along with the internet service providers, satellite communication providers, cable operators and even companies in power, steel and railways sector.
-Without any kind of relief operations from government it might be impossible for the telcos to pay up such huge amount in such a short time span.
-The strict decision can cause a few of Telecom Service Providers to discontinue their operations which will impact all types of stakeholders of the telecom industry.
+It seems like the Supreme Court ruling is all set to collapse the Indian telecom companies along with the internet service providers, satellite communication providers, cable operators, and even companies in the power, steel, and railways sector.
+Without any kind of relief operations from the government, it might be impossible for the telcos to pay up such a huge amount in such a short time span.
+The strict decision can cause a few Telecom Service Providers to discontinue their operations which will impact all types of stakeholders of the telecom industry.